WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 De-Na-Zin Wilderness Area, April 23, 2007.

-Astragalus proximus typically grows numerous leaf and flower stems in a dense mass, and leaflets and flowers are numerous.
+Astragalus proximus typically grows numerous leaf and flower stems in a dense mass with numerous leaflets and flowers.
 Leaflets are long and narrow in an open, airy configuration and flowers are tiny, delicate, and quite handsome.

 Astragalus proximus